 2. Research Objectives and Expected Significance

-The collective activity of mechanosensory neurons within the whisker follicle is essential for processing tactile information.
-It is well established that different mechanoreceptors carry diverse kinetic and kinematic aspects of whisker motion; however, their role in tactile information processing remains largely unknown.
+The collective activity of mechanosensory neurons within the whisker follicle is essential for the processing of tactile information.
+It has been well established that different mechanoreceptors transmit diverse kinetic and kinematic aspects of whisker motion.
+However, the roles of these receptors in tactile information processing remain poorly understood.

 This project aims to study the role of the different mechanoreceptors on several functional levels in awake-behaving mice.
-We will use optogenetic tagging that will allow us to record spikes from single genetically identified TG neurons during behavior.
-This method will allow us to examine the mechanoelectrical transformation in various mechanoreceptors in the whisker follicle.
-By concurrently recording cortical activity, we will be able to examine how the transmission of tactile information through the different mechanoreceptors affects cortical neuronal response properties and their role in sensorimotor processing in awake-behaving mice.
-Using molecular, electrophysiological, and imaging techniques in vivo, we will seek to achieve the following specific aims:
+We will use an optogenetic tagging strategy that will allow us to record spikes from single genetically identified TG neurons in the context of specific behaviors.
+This method will allow us to interrogate mechanoelectrical transformation in various mechanoreceptors in the whisker follicle.
+By concurrently recording cortical activity, we will be able to examine how the transmission of tactile information through these different mechanoreceptors affects cortical neuronal response properties and their roles in sensorimotor processing in these awake-behaving mice.
+Using a series of complementary in vivo molecular, electrophysiological, and imaging techniques, we will seek to achieve the following specific aims:

-Specific Aim Set 1: The Mechanoelectrical Transformation in the Different Mechanoreceptors.
+Specific Aim 1: Analyze Mechanoelectrical Transformation in Different Mechanoreceptors.